channable/vaultenv/README.md

 VAULTENV_INHERIT_ENV="yes"
 ```

-This is mostly useful on development machines.
+This is useful on development machines.
 It allows you to:

  - Set global connection options on a per-machine basis.
 Useful if you run a
    Vault instance in your VPN.